Caleb Martin NBA Playoffs Player Props: Heat vs. Celtics

 - Martin's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- The Celtics concede 111.4 points per contest, fourth-ranked in the NBA.
+- The Celtics concede 111.4 points per game, fourth-ranked in the league.

 - The Celtics concede 44 rebounds per game, ranking 18th in the league.

-- Looking at assists, the Celtics are ranked second in the league, conceding 23.1 per contest.
+- The Celtics are the second-ranked team in the league, giving up 23.1 assists per game.

-- Looking at 3-pointers, the Celtics are fifth in the league, giving up 11.6 makes per game.
+- Conceding 11.6 made 3-pointers per contest, the Celtics are the fifth-ranked squad in the NBA.

 Caleb Martin vs. the Celtics